tmolteno/necpp/antlr/README.md

 	aptitude install math-atlas-dev

+### Testing

+Just build in the current directory

+    make
+    make test_clean
+    make test_all

 ## New parser for NEC cards

-The grammar is in the file nec.g
+The grammar is in the file nec.g.
+This is an ANTLR grammar for the existing NEC2 card deck for describing antennas.

 ## New Language

 The new language for nec++ will be more explicit and easy to read.
 It will also allow comments anywhere inside the code.
+In addition it will not depend on whitespace to skip over missing parameters, and therefore will be far more robust.

     /* This is a comment */
     geometry {